 Potential Limitations of Active Directory and Previous Solutions

-While active directory and user-level controls perform well, they have limitations.
+While Azure Active Directory (now Microsoft Entra) and user-level controls perform well, they have limitations.

-For instance, new documents attached to an incoming email, or the introduction of a new cloud storage repository of files for users, create new problems.
+For instance, new documents attached to an incoming email, or the introduction of a new Azure platform storage repository of files for users, create new problems.

 What labels and permissions should they have?
 When thousands of incoming files are received daily, how can they be manually assigned rights and folders?

-Azure Information Protection meets this need by adding an extra layer of security.
-This primarily works inside the Microsoft 365 apps, Microsoft Teams, SharePoint, and Microsoft 365 groups.
+Microsoft Azure Information Protection meets this need by adding an extra layer of security.
+This primarily works inside the Office 365 apps, Microsoft Teams, SharePoint, and Microsoft 365 groups.

 Labelling, Customisation, and Confidentiality

-A standard collection of default sensitivity labels exists for AIP.
+A standard collection of default sensitivity labels exists for labelling and protection in Microsoft Purview.
 However, these can be extensively modified depending on the organisational needs for which Microbyte can access and implement for you.

 Standard labels may include: